Physician Assisted Suicide (PAS)

 does not restrict the behavior of physicians.
 3

-The Family Research Council, a fundamentalist Christian
+The Family Research Council, an evangelical Christian

 advocacy group, filed an Amicus Curia brief in favor of preventing